 There are a number of resources that provide detailed information on what it means to be a Community Health Center (CHC).
 The documents listed below should be reviewed to learn more about the requirements of the CHC model.

-Health Center Public Acts and Regulatory Documents:
+Health Center Public Acts and Regulatory Documents

 - Section 330 of the Public Health Service (PHS) Act (42 U.S.C.
-254b), as amended
+254b)

 - Code of Federal Regulations, Title 42, Part 51c, Grants for Community Health Services